dlepaux/realtime-bpm-analyzer/readme.md

 2. Provoide your [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) to `RealTimeBpmAnalyzer` like the following and enjoy the beat.
     ```javascript
-    import { createRealTimeBpmProcessor, realTimeBpmAnalyzer } from 'realtime-bpm-analyzer';
+    import { createRealTimeBpmProcessor } from 'realtime-bpm-analyzer';

     const realtimeAnalyzerNode = await createRealTimeBpmProcessor(audioContext);